 Linux IO internals for PostgreSQL administrators

-Ilya is a co-founder and CEO at PostgreSQL-Consulting.com.
+Ilya is a co-founder and CEO at Data Egret (former PostgreSQL-Consulting).
 His previous experience encompasses such commercial databases as Oracle and DB2.
 Currently, Ilya works primarily with PostgreSQL with a focus on its performance and effective use in production.
 He sees the mission of PostgreSQL in substituting the commercial databases in high-performance mission-critical applications.

 No video of the event yet, sorry!